stellaris-mods/autonomous-assembler/README.md

 }
 ```

-### SECTION 4: Adding support for your spaceport extension mod
+### Adding support for your spaceport extension mod

 If you add more slots to the vanilla spaceport, and you want to add support for those slots, you need a few things:
 1. You need to add an `ass_stage1_sm_set_slot` scripted effect that looks like the one in this addon, only extended to as many slots as you add